Mental Health Facilities Rockford, IL

 Mercyhealth Behavioral Health - 16.6 miles from Rockford, IL

 Mercyhealth Behavioral Health is a mental health treatment center in Beloit, Wisconsin, located at 2825 Prairie Avenue, part of the 53511 zip code.
 Mercyhealth Behavioral Health provides outpatient treatment.
-Mercyhealth Behavioral Health also offers psychotropic medication, cognitive behavioral therapy and trauma therapy to children / adolescents, young adults and adults.
+Mercyhealth Behavioral Health also offers trauma therapy, individual psychotherapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.

 Learn More